Z1675605/Old_repo_z1675605.github.io/resume.md

 - Inventory and supply of resources

 ## UW Dept of Geography (Seattle, WA)

+[University of Washington][https://www.washington.edu/] The webpage for the University of Washington.*
+[Dept of Geography][https://geography.washington.edu/] The Webpage for the Department of Geography.*

 ** Student IT Worker (Lab Monitor)** (Sept 2018 - Present)